Patch Logic Creation

 • Tool Features

-Challenges Associated with Pre-Mask ECO Tasks
+Challenges Associated with Logic Optimization Tasks

 Business challenges to overcome

-Pre-Mask ECO provides enormous value in keeping up with design project schedule.
+Logic Optimization provides enormous value in keeping up with design project schedule.
 Even though the layout is not yet committed to mask making, each RTL code change introduces a large amount of downstream re-design and re-verification efforts from synthesis, DFT to P&R. To mitigate the project delay, an efficient ECO methodology is often required.

 Technical challenges to overcome